Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Conclusions and Remarks

-We analyze the changes in the phase space of the system when the parameters change using Lagrangian descriptor plots.
-On those plots, we can see the intersections of the $W^{s/u}(\mathcal{M}_{E,a})$ with the set of initial conditions.
-In particular, we appreciate that when the rotation of the black hole grows the trapped region also grows.
-Therefore, when the angular moment of the black hole grows more it drags more of the particles around it.
+We have analyzed the changes in the phase space of the system for different parameters using Lagrangian descriptors based on the arclength of the trajectories.
+The Lagrangian descriptors plots allow us to find the NHIM $M_{E,a}$ and its stable and unstable manifolds $W^{s/u}(M_{E,a})$ easily.
+On those plots, we find the intersections of the $W^{s/u}(M_{E,a})$ with the set of initial conditions used to calculate the arclength of the trajectories.
+In this integrable system, the only one intersection between $W^{s}(M_{E,a})$ and $W^{u}(M_{E,a})$ is the NHIM $M_{E,a}$.
+In particular, the Lagrangian descriptor plots show that when the rotation of the black hole $a$ grows the trapped region also grows.
+Therefore, when the angular momentum of the black hole grows more it drags more of the particles around it.

-An important difference between the cases $a>0$ and $a=0$ is that the NHIM constructed from the prograde orbits, $L>0$, and the NHIM constructed from the retrograde orbits, $L<0$, have different spatial projections because the effective potential energy $V_eff(r;a,E,L,Q)$ is not symmetric respect the change $L \to -L$.
+In the phase space, there is a NHIM constructed with prograde orbits, $L>0$, and another one constructed with retrograde orbits, $L<0$.
+An important difference between the cases with $a>0$ and $a=0$ is that the NHIM constructed from the prograde orbits and the NHIM constructed from the retrograde orbits have different spatial projections because the radial effective potential energy $V_{eff}(r;a,E,L,Q)$ is not symmetric function respect the change $L \to -L$.

-All the results for bounded NHIMs in the reduced phase space defined by the spatial degrees of freedom $r,\theta,\phi$ can be generalized to the case when we include the time $t$ as a degree of freedom.
-In this case, we need to consider the theory for unbounded NHIMs and their invariant stable and unstable manifolds developed in \cite{eldering}.
+All the results for bounded NHIMs in the reduced phase space defined by the spatial degrees of freedom $r,\theta,\phi$ can be generalized to the case when the time $t$ is included as a degree of freedom.
+In this case, is necessary to consider the theory for unbounded NHIMs and their invariant stable and unstable manifolds developed in \cite{eldering}.

-In future works, we are going to study the phase space of a perturbed Kerr Black hole.
+In future works, we are going to study the phase space of a perturbed Kerr black hole like in \cite{lukes}.
 When the metric is perturbed, the symmetries are broken and the dynamics of the system becomes chaotic.
 However, the NHIMs and their stable and unstable invariant manifolds are robust under perturbations.
 This fundamental property allows us to analyse the perturbed chaotic systems.
-For a non-integrable perturbation, the stable and unstable manifolds of NHIM intersect transversely and form a rich structure analogous to the Smale horseshoes in more dimensions.
-The stable and unstable manifolds form a system of tubes that determine the transport in the phase space in the region close to the NHIM.
-Also, the internal dynamics of the NHIM becomes chaotic and give us information about the bifurcations of the NHIM.
+For a non-integrable perturbation, the stable and unstable manifolds of NHIM intersect transversely and a form multidimensional rich structure analogous to the Smale horseshoes in the Poincare map of the 2-degree-of-freedom systems.
+The stable and unstable manifolds form a system of tubes that determine the transport in the phase space.
+Also, the internal dynamics of the NHIM becomes chaotic and give us information about the bifurcations of the NHIM and its stable and unstable invariant manifolds.